Build Your First Assistant App For Google Home

 The cool aspect of the web simulator is that it will give you all the answers both in english as text/sounds and on the right side, the full JSON object.

-- There are some policies about what a Conversation Action can be named and support.
+- There are some policies about what an Assistant app can be named and support.

-- Only Conversation Actions, with a well defined invocation, are supported.
+- Only Assistant apps, with a well defined invocation, are supported.
 Meaning, the trigger sentence should be clear and short.

 - The guidelines explain all the rules around them.

 In the next post I’ll we will go a bit deeper with webhooks and the ability to use your own engines in order to provide answer with useful information.